 In addition to your time off for the honeymoon, you might also be planning some days off for things like your bridal shower or your destination bachelorette party.
 Or, maybe you have non-wedding related travel plans between now and the big day.
 Either way, don't forget to take these into account when you talk to your boss about days off.

 If your vacation days aren't going to cover your time off and you'd like to take unpaid vacation days, don't be afraid to ask.
 Ask about how much would be docked from your salary for taking extra unpaid vacation days, and consider whether it's worth it to get paid a little bit less, or if you'd rather take a shorter honeymoon now and save up vacation days for a bigger trip later.

 While most bosses and managers will be happy to give you your requested days of for such a special occasion, do your best to give them as much advance notice as you can, providing an opportunity to rearrange staffing or schedules if they need to.
 After all, you'll be coming back to work once the trip is over, so it's always good to leave on a high note!

-If You. are.
-Your Own Boss, Have a Game Plan in Place
+If You Are Your Own Boss, Have a Game Plan in Place

 If you're a freelancer or consultant, you can give yourself as much time off as you want!
 That being said, make a solid game plan for how you're going to get your work done ahead of time and keep the bills paid.
-That might taking on more leading up to the wedding, or setting aside money to cover you during your days off.
-Communicate with you clients that you'll be taking time off.
+That might mean taking on more leading up to the wedding, or setting aside money to cover you during your days off.
+Communicate with your clients that you'll be taking time off.
 If they need someone to fill your place during a prolonged absence, have a trusted colleague you can suggest to step in during your honeymoon.